OOfScope/WSI-Preprocessing-Framework/README.md

 ### Balancer

-The balancer as of today simply asserts no class has 0 samples, if this happens the balancer will halt and lists all of the affected classes
+The balancer as of today simply asserts no class has 0 samples, if this happens the balancer will halt and list all of the affected classes

 To further facilitate this task, some graphs are constructed and saved in the `plots/` folder, such as the class graph across samples and the label graph across samples